 Co-Chair, Private Equity & Venture Capital Committee of the Philadelphia Bar Association

-Mr. Zucker was recognized as a "noted practitioner" in the area of International Trade: Export Controls & Economic Sanctions by Chambers USA in 2016.
-He has been recognized as a leading lawyer in the area of International Trade by the Legal 500 (U.S. 2012).
-He was also named one of the Top 10 Rising Stars Under 40 in International Trade by Law360 in 2010.
+In 2019 Mr. Zucker was named one of the top sanctions lawyers in Washington, D.C. by Global Investigations Review and is recognized as a leading lawyer in the area of International Trade: Export Controls & Economic Sanctions by Chambers USA and Legal 500 US.
+He was named one of the Top 10 Rising Stars Under 40 in International Trade by Law360 in 2010.

-Mr. Zucker is co-author of the United States chapter of Global Legal Insights - Bribery & Corruption, a book covering bribery and corruption law in 27 jurisdictions.
+From 2014 to 2019, Mr. Zucker co-authored the United States chapter of Global Legal Insights - Bribery & Corruption, a book published yearly covering anti-bribery and anti-corruption law in 29 jurisdictions.
 The publication provides an overview of the law and enforcement regime, enforcement activity during recent years, issues relating to investigation and enforcement decisions, corporate liability, and proposed reforms in the years ahead.
 In 2015, Mr. Zucker was appointed to the Law360 International Trade Editorial Advisory Board.

 Joshua Milgrim focuses his practice on the international and domestic tax aspects of complex public and private mergers and acquisitions, both domestic and cross-border.
 He also advises clients on joint ventures, business structuring, securities offerings, financing transactions, and debt restructurings and workouts.
 In addition, Josh has represented sponsors in the formation of investment management companies.